itai53/AWS-self-service-CLI-project/README.md

 ### AWS CLI

-Ensure AWS CLI Is Installed check link below on how to install [How to iinstall AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
+Ensure AWS CLI Is Installed
+check the link on -
+[How to iinstall AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)

 Configure your AWS credentials by running: